If you can’t get on the water get in it! Here's what to wear for year-round wild swimming in the sea or lakes

 Isn’t it too cold?

-However, unless you’re accustomed to cold-water swimming, I’d recommend a wetsuit.
+Unless you’re accustomed to cold-water swimming, I’d recommend starting with a wetsuit.
 Get your head under straight away (fill that wetsuit), and float for a minute until you get used to the sensation.
 As you start to swim, just dunk your face every few strokes in a breaststroke.
 After five minutes you’ll be able to keep your face in and switch to a crawl if you want to.
 The key is not to get out.
 Your body will get used to it.

 What do I need to go sea swimming?